dividendnerd/dividendnerd.github.io/_posts/2018-06-09-the-right-parameters.md

 ---
 layout: post
-title: "The Right Parameters"
+title: The Right Parameters
 date: '2018-06-09 10:30:33 +0200'
 categories: blog screener
 tags: stockscreener
+published: true
 ---

-## The importance of the right parameters
+`The importance of the right parameters`

 Screening dividend stocks is done using a set of parameters.In a later post I'll lay out how we're using the parameters in the selection process.
 First, we should find out why we're using these parameters.
 So let's dive a little deeper to find out.
 In this post I'll explain some of the parameters I use in dividend stock screening.